cu-swe4s-fall-2019/time-series-basics-jfgugel/README.md

     # Main function pulls in csv files, then creates two rounded versions.
 One is rounded to the nearest 5 minutes.
 The other is rounded to the nearest 15 minutes.
 Then the data is combined into two new csv files, one for the 5 min rounding, one for the 15 min rounding.

+sssshtest.sh and unittest.py

+     #funtional and unit tests to make sure csv isn't empty